 The Bank continuous to actively look for opportunities to grow its business while maintaining its prudence and vigilance in the midst of the pandemic.
+The Bank has also expanded its digital footprints across various products and different areas of operations.
 The Bank has further strengthened its risk management in order to maintain the Bank's asset quality and capital strength.
 With the strong support from its Parent Bank, the Bank aims to keep its overall strategy to become a Bank for Mid-and-small cap businesses and middle class customers and to be in the league of top tier foreign banks with localized approach in the Philippines.
-The bank intends to improve market position and profitability by continuous expansion of its retail and corporate loan portfolio.
+The Bank intends to improve market position and profitability by continuous expansion of its retail and corporate loan portfolio.
 Institutional Banking Group (IBG) aims to grow middle market business while Treasury continues to focus on the expansion of client base revenues both for corporate and retail market.
 In addition, Retail Banking Group will continue to expand SME market while its Mortgage loan business aims to penetrate the primary mortgage market.